GKyle23/amp-data-tag-filter/README.md

 - Loads your Amplitude import template (default: import_template.csv)
 - Converts empty strings in Tags to NA and fills down (ffill) so child rows inherit their parent object’s tag
 - Keeps only rows whose filled Tags value is in your chosen tag_values
+- Allows the option to remove property group types as these can conflict with your destination project
 - Selects only the template’s columns and re-orders to match
 - Writes the result to output_csv